c0m4r/paranoya/README.md

   * File Name Checks: works with signature-base/iocs/filename-iocs.txt (note: linux iocs missing by default)
   * Process connections: for now, it only shows detected connections per process
   * Process Masquerading Detection: reports non-empty /proc/PID/maps of processes that uses square brackets in their cmdlines
+* Progress bar (experimental) can be enabled with --progress
+* Force Loki to follow symlinks (be aware: may lead to RAM overflow) with --followlinks
+* Custom yara rules sources
+  * Some additional YARA rule sources have been added and you can also choose your own
+  * Custom yara ruleset dir can be set with --custom signature-custom/yara/name
+  * To avoid conflicts between rules, it's recommended to use only single source at a time

 ## Screenshot